jtonic/todo/be/readme.md

 - [ ] Same as above but deployed to AWS cluster

 - [ ] inheritable ThreadLocal when a new child thread is created from http servlet request thread.

-## Temporarily action items
-    - detach the springboot-docker from the VCS
-    - delete the repository from github Tony
-    - create a new directory - todo
-    - move springboot-docker inside todo
-    - rename springboot-docker to fe
-    - push todo directory in github
-    - create a fe directory undee

-    - FE (Vue.js, VueX, Vue router, Vue-RX, Axios, Quasar)
-        - TBD

 ## __Notes:__